B2.8 Multiply and divide fractions by fractions, using tools in various contexts.

 Challenge 3:

-How many pieces will she have?
+How many small ropes can be made?
 Explain your approach.

-* Students will need to get into the habit of estimating their answer before beginning their work.
+Encourage students to estimate their answer before beginning their work.

 Activity 2: Community Garden (Operations on Fractions)